 Start with 2-3 slices to see how it works out on your stove.
 While keeping in mind, that they need to cook for about 3-4 minutes on each side until they get a deep golden color.

-- Rinse the zucchinis and remove the stems and bottoms.
-Cut into 8 cm (3-inch) long slices that are about 1 cm thick (0.4-inch).
+- Rinse the zucchinis and slice off the tops and bottoms.
+Cut into long slices that are about ½ cm thick (⅕-inch).
+Season with salt and pepper.

-- In a mixing bowl using a whisk, stir the flour, salt, and pepper to combine.
-Keep stirring while your pour in the soda.
-Stir well until no flour lumps remain in the batter.
+- In a mixing bowl using a whisk, stir the flour and soda water until smooth and no lumps remain.

-- Serve with grated Greek Kefalotyri cheese on top.
+- Serve right away with grated Greek Kefalotyri cheese on top.
 You may use Parmesan or Pecorino cheese instead.

 YOU MAY ALSO LIKE...